A binary operation on irreducible components of Lusztig's nilpotent varieties {I}: definition and properties: Quivers, preprojective algebras and nilpotent varieties

-By definition, a representation $M$ of $Q$ is nilpotent if the augmentation ideal of $KQ$ generated by the arrows acts nilpotently, i.e., every path of sufficiently large length acts trivially.
-Equivalently, the closure of the $G_V$-orbit of $M$ contains $0$.
-This is automatic if $Q$ does not admit cycles, i.e., if $KQ$ is finite-dimensional.
+By definition, a representation $M$ of $Q$ is nilpotent if it satisfies the following equivalent conditions. \begin{enumerate} \item The augmentation ideal of $KQ$ generated by the arrows acts nilpotently on $M$. \item Every path of sufficiently large length acts trivially on $M$. \item The closure of the $G_V$-orbit of $M$ contains $0$. \item Every simple subquotient of $M$ is of the form $S_Q(i)$ for some $i\in I$. \end{enumerate} These conditions are automatic if $Q$ does not admit oriented cycles, i.e., if $KQ$ is finite-dimensional.
 (Henceforth, by a cycle we always mean an oriented cycle.)
 Note that an extension of a nilpotent representation by a nilpotent representation is nilpotent.
 The subset $R_Q^{\nilp}(V)\subset R_Q(V)$ of nilpotent representations is connected, Zariski closed and $G_V$-stable.